In this article...

 How to Get a Divorce in Illinois?

 In Illinois, a Court of competent jurisdiction must enter an order dissolving a marriage.
 Either party may initiate a divorce proceeding.
-Once the case has been started, the parties will need to make determinations on the division of marital assets, debts, and determine what is in the best interest of the parties.
+Once the case has been started, the parties will need to make determinations on the division of marital assets, and debts, and determine what is in the best interest of the parties.
 These determinations can be made through agreements or by order of the Court.
-If you would like to learn more about the divorce process in Illinois, please see our in depth article the 9 steps you must take when filing for divorce.
+If you would like to learn more about the divorce process in Illinois, please see our in-depth article on the 9 steps you must take when filing for divorce.

 What is Collaborative Divorce?

-Collaborative Divorce is a process which is intended to allow the parties to have more control over their divorce process; each party hires their own attorney and voluntarily enters into a “Participation Agreement.”
-Once the parties, along with their respective attorneys choose to begin a collaborative divorce process, they are expected to communicate open and freely with each other.
+Collaborative Divorce is a process that is intended to allow the parties to have more control over their divorce process; each party hires their own attorney and voluntarily enters into a “Participation Agreement.”
+Once the parties, along with their respective attorneys choose to begin a collaborative divorce process, they are expected to communicate openly and freely with each other.
 To help facilitate this process, the attorneys that participate in the Collaborative process, cannot represent their client in a trial if the process is unsuccessful.
 To find out more about collaborative divorce, please check out collaborative divorce vs cooperative divorce.

 What is Cooperative Divorce?